hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-penalties.md

   **Documents:** [Document 11 - New PU elements for this Competition](https://www.fia.com/sites/default/files/decision-document/2024%20Las%20Vegas%20Grand%20Prix%20-%20New%20PU%20elements%20for%20this%20Competition.pdf), [Document 12 - Infringement - Car 77 - PU elements](https://www.fia.com/sites/default/files/decision-document/2024%20Las%20Vegas%20Grand%20Prix%20-%20Infringement%20-%20Car%2077%20-%20PU%20elements.pdf)

+## Free Practice 2

+- A red flag was issued when Alex Albon (#23)'s car stopped on track because of a fuel systems issue.
+  He pushed the car into an opening by a marshal post and the session resumed.